Styyx1/ADT/README.md

 2. Change Skyrim so it does not [automatically update](https://help.steampowered.com/en/faqs/view/71AB-698D-57EB-178C#disable).
 3. Fully uninstall Skyrim by deleting the folder and the Skyrim Special edition folder inside \Documents\My Games\.
 4. Fully disable OneDrive and any other programs which hook into user file areas.
 5. Reinstall Skyrim into a location that is not Program files.
 Somewhere like `C:\Games` is a good location.
-If you only have one drive, look into LostDragonist's [SteamLibrary tool](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide).
+If you only have one drive, look into LostDragonist's [SteamLibrary tool](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide).\
+ !!
+You can skip this step if you already have a clean skyrim installation !!
 6. Start the game once and let it do the graphics check.
 Do not worry about the settings as it will be replaced during installation.
 7. Launch the game to the main menu and allow it to download the paid addon files.
 8. Install the [Creation Kit on Steam](https://store.steampowered.com/app/1946180/Skyrim_Special_Edition_Creation_Kit/).
-9. Run it once and select `Yes` when it asks about unpacking scripts.
+9. Run it once and select `No` when it asks about unpacking scripts (You can select ``Yes`` or ``No`` actually, but unpacking it takes forever).
 10. Close the creation kit and continue with the installation steps.
 11. Remove/Disable any 3rd party antivirus such as MalwareBytes or Webroot.
 These **will** mess with the installation and, in the case of the latter, causes more problems than it solves.